morenoh149/ClassNotes/01-prework.md

 So as a first task I would like you to google `how to clone a github repo` and clone the repo you're looking at.

 Secondly, do the first lesson of [dash](https://dash.generalassemb.ly/).
-If you get stuck at any point please ask the instructors on irc or email both of us.
+If you get stuck at any point please ask the instructors on irc or email any of the instructors.